nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 Now it's all quieter.

 Did all this effort unlock superhuman productivity?
-No. But it prevents technology from constantly hijacking my attention.
-It gives time well spent a fighting chance against instant gratification.
+No, but it helped.
 I spend less time on the computer.
 I don't get sidetracked as much.
 Internet drama does not phase me.
 I have more time to read, garden, and ride my bicycle.

 The computer is a tool again, and now it's going back in its box.